-The AFFO payout ratio for the three and six month period ended June 30, 2017 was 84.2% and 77.7%, which represents a 16.7% and 3.8% increase compared to the same periods in the 2016 year.
-On a pro forma basis, using annualized second quarter AFFO and the current distribution of \$0.0675 per month, the AFFO payout ratio would be 81.0%.
+The AFFO payout ratio for the three and nine month period ended September 30, 2017 was 84.0% and 79.8%, which represents a 7.3% and 5.0% increase compared to the same periods in the 2016 year.
+On a pro forma basis, using annualized third quarter AFFO and the current distribution of \$0.0675 per month, the AFFO payout ratio would be 84.4%.
+However, as described in the discussion concerning AFFO above, AFFO was impacted as a result of higher than normal leasing costs, which were the result of a high leasing volume and a number of larger leases being renewed.
+Leasing costs will fluctuate over time based on such factors.

 As described above, the REIT's determination of AFFO includes actual capital, leasing costs and tenant improvements, which can vary from period to period, at times significantly, depending upon the timing of lease expiries, re-leasing and our capital plan for the period.
 As a result of the natural variability of such costs, the REIT's calculation of its AFFO payout ratio will be variable when comparing current period results to prior periods, and accordingly, inherently more volatile than the REIT's FFO payout ratio which does not include such costs.
-Management continues to target a 70% payout ratio.
-As discussed in the acquisitions section, the REIT has purchased \$119.4 million of properties subsequent to June 30, 2017 and has committed to purchase another \$23.2 million.
-These acquisitions will add significant earnings to the REIT, which will decrease the AFFO payout ratio.
+Management targets an AFFO payout ratio between 70% and 80% over time.
+The actual ratio may from time-to-time be outside of this range.
+As discussed in the acquisitions section, the REIT has purchased \$23.8 million of properties subsequent to September 30, 2017 and has committed to purchase another \$24.7 million subsequent to September 30, 2017.
+These acquisitions are expected to increase cash flows to the REIT which will correspondingly be deductive for purposes of determining the REIT's AFFO pay-out ratio.